I am dealing with a heavy set of separate scanned point clouds.

 Also I added the capability for importing only 1 of the pointclouds at a time.
 When similar files are detected in a directory, a popup will ask if you want to combine all the files.
 If you choose no, then only the file you clicked on will be imported and colored (if

-add_colors = True at the top of the Python script).
+add_colors = True at the top of the Python script and there are no colors in the .xyz file).

-On my machine, importing the 12.62 GB of data in your 32 scan files with .xyz format and making one 238M point colored pointcloud takes under 25 sec.
+On my machine, importing the 12.62 GB of ASCII data in your 32 scan files with .xyz format and making one 238M point colored pointcloud with 6.7 GB of data takes under 15 sec.
 Using Rhino Import on these .xyz files would take 42 minutes and there would be no density reduction or colors added.
-So the script provides about a 100X speedup when working with .xyz (or .txt) files.
-It should be noted that Rhino Import works much faster with e57 format files, which is the original format of your scan data; Rhino imports the entire 32-scan file of 3.7GB in 70 sec which is less than 3X slower than my script with .xyz files but, again, there is no option for combining clouds with density reduction or adding colors.
+So the script provides about a 170X speedup when working with .xyz (or .txt) files.
+It should be noted that Rhino Import works much faster with e57 format files, which is the original format of your scan data; Rhino imports the entire 32-scan file of 3.7GB in 70 sec which is less than 5X slower than my script with .xyz files but, again, there is no option for combining clouds with density reduction while importing or adding colors.

 Below I present you with yet another option: Elevation contours with 1 meter spacing aligned with the Z of your scans: